PixelatedStarfish/Colas-Enumeration/readme.txt

 -Stats for Cola's Enumeration-

-Average Enumeration Time:   2.2745138e-05 seconds Average Enumeration Length: 45.181 characters
+Average Enumeration Time:   2.644346e-06 seconds Average Enumeration Length: 48.824 characters

-Maximum Enumeration Time:   0.034 seconds
+Maximum Enumeration Time:   0.004 seconds
-Maximum Enumeration Length: 70 characters
+Maximum Enumeration Length: 74 characters

 -Stats for Conway's illion Converter-

-Average Enumeration Time:   1.1275619e-05 seconds Average Enumeration Length: 50.512 characters
+Average Enumeration Time:   1.343678e-06 seconds Average Enumeration Length: 50.512 characters

-Maximum Enumeration Time:   0.009 seconds
+Maximum Enumeration Time:   0.003 seconds
 Maximum Enumeration Length: 77 characters

 Predictably, Cola's Enumeration is generally slower, but produces shorter output.
 This is expected behavior, because Cola's Enumeration performs addtional computations, specifically to shorten output length.
-While Conway's illion Converter is faster on average, it has a larger maximum time.
-The larger maximum time is surprising.

 -Limitations of this Program-

 - Numbers without repeating contiguous substrings in their respective enumerations will still be described with at least one syllable for each non-zero digit.

-- The set of inputs (such that a given input be enumerated in a timely manner) ranges from 1 to 10^10^4 (from one to ten to the power of ten thousand).
-This makes generating enumerations beyond milkillonillion less than practical.
+- millkillonillion is the largest value possible to generate as of version 1.4.
+This prevents intensive calculations.

 - There may still be bugs or duplicated names.
 The space of all inputs too large to test exhaustively.